 This homemade honey sesame seed candy is a popular treat that is so easy to make.
-Naturally, gluten- and dairy-free, this popular sesame candy can be made crunchy or soft.
-It is not only a healthier candy, but it is perfect for holiday gift-giving.
+Naturally gluten- and dairy-free, this popular sesame candy can be made crunchy or soft.
+It is not only a healthier candy but also perfect for holiday gift-giving.

-Although our family enjoys this homemade sesame candy around Hanukkah, this honey sesame candy is thought to originate in the Mediterranean, possibly dating all the way back to ancient Greece.
+Although our family enjoys this homemade sesame candy around Hanukkah, this honey sesame candy is thought to originate in the Mediterranean, possibly dating back to ancient Greece.

 They call this sesame candy Pasteli in Italy, and many cultures include it in their holiday celebrations.
 In Hebrew, it is called Sukariyot Soomsoom, and it is the perfect candy to serve for Hanukkah or Rosh Hashanah.